Préférez-vous toujours consulter ce site en anglais ?

 • Manual watering, that is water from a rain barrel, manual hose with release closure or watering pot, is always permitted on days without rain.

-• Automatic watering, that is water from outdoor automatic sprinkler systems and in-ground watering systems, is only allowed during permitted watering periods.
-See our Consumption of Drinking Water page for more information.
+• Automatic watering, that is water from outdoor automatic sprinkler systems or in-ground watering systems, is only allowed during permitted watering periods.

 Subscribe to our newsletters!